From luxurious, eco-friendly hotels to its myriad of plant-based eateries, here’s how to book a sustainable trip to Lisbon.

 Located in the heart of Lisbon, this four-star boutique hotel aims to “create an oasis of peace and harmony, in which all the positive energies, aligned by the principles of Feng-Shui, could flow freely, revitalizing your mind and soul.”

 Sustainability is a major focal point of the hotel.
 It uses 100 percent renewable energy — relying on solar panels and LED lighting — and is Green Globe certified.
-Featuring a spa and wellness area, a restaurant on-site, which offers organic, plant-based dishes containing locally-sourced ingredients, workshops, wine tastings, and more — this hotel is sure to be a relaxing home away from home.
+Featuring a spa and wellness area, a restaurant on site that offers organic, plant-based dishes containing locally sourced ingredients, workshops, wine tastings, and more — this hotel will be a relaxing home away from home.

 Neya Lisboa Hotel